Roadshow Entertainment: History

 Around the same time, the company launched a label, Vibrant Video, which was dedicated to primarily R-rated adult fare and horror films, but the label itself did not last very long, as some of the titles have been moved to Palace.

 1984: Palace Films was started as a home video distributor between Roadshow, Blake Films and private investor Antony Veccola, with Roadshow handling home video distribution of its titles.

 In 1985, Roadshow Home Video became Village Roadshow Home Video and Premiere Home Entertainment was established.
 Veccola bought out the other company's stock of Palace and it ventured out into the film distribution business and opened a small number of art-house cinemas around Australia's main cities and became an independent company.
 Its home video release were still handled by Village Roadshow until the late 1990s.
 That year, the company began picking up titles from Walt Disney Home Video in the Australian market, taking over from home video distributor Syme Home Video.

 1989: Applause Home Video was established as a Village Roadshow label, with Babette's Feast being the first title under the label.
 Video Selection Australia was also established by Roadshow as a label for family releases.

 In 1992, Disney elected to split up its ties from Roadshow Home Video and the company became an independent home video distributor by way of Buena Vista Home Video's Australian arm.

 1993: Village Roadshow Home Video becomes Village Roadshow Entertainment.
 Around the same time, the Premiere, Applause and Video Selection Australia labels were discontinued.

 In 1994, the company launched its own interactive division, called Roadshow New Media, aka Roadshow Interactive to publish software for Australia and New Zealand.

 Late 1990s: Palace's home video distribution with Roadshow has been expired, Palace would instead sign a home video deal with 20th Century Fox Home Entertainment.
 In 2008 Palace films signed a contract with Madman Entertainment to be the Australian and New Zealand distributor of DVDs/Blu-ray/4K Ultra HD titles in both Australia and New Zealand.

 Roadshow started releasing DVDs in Australia with the release of Evita on 31 October 1997.

 In 2008, Roadshow started releasing Blu-rays.

 On 21 September 2020, Warner Bros. announced that its distribution deal with Village Roadshow would expire at the end of 2020.
 The two studios' partnership had lasted for more than four decades.
-Since 2021, Warner Bros' films are released theatrically through Universal Pictures International, while Roadshow is continuing to release future Warner Bros. titles through their physical media and digital formats.
+Since 2021, Warner Bros' films are released theatrically through Universal Pictures International, while Roadshow continued to release titles from Warner Bros.
+Home Entertainment through their physical media and digital formats until July 2026 where the independent distributing company, AID (All Interactive Distribution), took over the distribution duties for future Warner Bros. titles in the Australian markets that following year.